1000 Series: School & Community Relations

 Fundraising activities may begin the day following board approval.
 Once approved, fundraisers will be placed on the annual fundraising calendar which is posted on the district website.
 Therefore, it is advantageous to submit applications as early as possible for the current or upcoming fiscal year for approval to be placed on the district fundraising calendar.

-A fundraising project summary for each event must be completed by the event sponsor and submitted to the building principal and the business office within six weeks following the end date of the fundraiser (Refer to Policy 1005.4-E2).
+A fundraising project summary for each event must be completed by the event sponsor and submitted to the building principal and the Business Office within six weeks following the end date of the fundraiser (Refer to Policy 1005.4-E2).
 If the summary is not submitted within the allotted timeframe, the school or group may not be permitted to fundraise the following year.

 Student Organizations: Student organizations or groups wishing to raise funds to donate to a charity must include the minutes of their meeting wherein the activity was approved, along with their fundraising request form.
 Fundraisers for individuals or families will not be approved as they are disallowed by law.